What could Biden's Israel-Gaza stand mean for his campaign? Michigan is an early test

 "There's always time to do the right thing.
 But this has to happen outside of the context of, does that mean it moves the needle for what you're going to support in November?" he said.
 "Because I refuse to believe that Palestinian lives only are important in the context of polls and outcomes of elections."

 As he spoke, he walked through a shopping district in west Dearborn, where restaurants serve up everything from Detroit-style pizza to shawarma and Yemeni coffee.
-He brought a team of reporters to this district to show off the small businesses that reflect his city, but he also wondered if the nation or the administration would care about its pain if an election weren't at stake.
+He brought a team from NPR's Morning Edition to this district to show off the small businesses that reflect his city, but he also wondered if the nation or the administration would care about its pain if an election weren't at stake.

 "It feels like this is a new caliber of dehumanization," he said.
 "I think many of us who have children often wonder what world our children are going to grow up in?"